 International Board Certified Lactation Consultant (IBCLC)

 An IBCLC is the only internationally recognised professional breastfeeding qualification.
 It is awarded by The International Board of Lactation Consultant Examiners (IBLCE); the examining body.
 Before sitting the IBCLC exam, candidates must demonstrate extensive clinical experience (1000 hours) and advanced lactation education (at least 90 hours).
-They must abide by Professional Standards 1 and recertify every 5 years to ensure they are up to date.
+They must abide by Professional Standards 1 and recertify every five years to ensure they are up to date.
 They can help with any breastfeeding issues including complex situations, high-risk babies, oral assessment and more.An IBCLC is the only internationally recognised professional breastfeeding qualificationClick To Tweet

 Why hire an IBCLC?

 Why hire an IBCLC?
 Families who seek the help of an IBCLC (International Board Certified Lactation Consultant) get the gurus of breastfeeding knowledge and support.
 If you had a toothache, you would seek the care and advice of someone who is an expert on teeth, your dentist; if you were concerned about your heart, you’d find the most qualified, expert cardiologist.
 An IBCLC is an expert on breastfeeding.
 By finding one as you begin breastfeeding, you equip yourself with the very best support available.
-A strong support system can significantly help you meet your breastfeeding goals.
-A good IBCLC can be the key player on your A-Team.

 International Board Certified Lactation Consultants are: